-During the last quarter, Due to the strong relationships the project continues to maintains with its stakeholders, there has been a notable commitment to keep engaging The stakeholders demonstrate increased interest and commitment to the project's goals and objectives.
+During the last quarter, Due to the strong relationships the project continues to maintain with its stakeholders, there has been a notable commitment to keep engaging.
+The stakeholders demonstrate increased interest and commitment to the project's goals and objectives.
 Maintaining strong relationships with these stakeholders will remain a priority as the project progresses, ensuring their continued participation and alignment with the project's vision.

-Additionally, there has been growing interest of policy harmonization from the KAZA trans frontier such as Namibian fisheries authorities.
-These communities share the same boundary with Zambia, and issues such as gender-based violence (GBV) know no boundaries with potential collaboration and learning platforms due to the share fisheries and all environmental resources.
+Additionally, there has been growing interest in policy harmonization from the KAZA trans frontier such as Namibian fisheries authorities.
+These communities share the same boundary with Zambia, and issues such as gender-based violence (GBV) know no boundaries with potential collaboration and learning platforms due to the shared fisheries and all environmental resources.
 The involvement of the Namibian fisheries authorities further strengthens our transboundary efforts to address shared challenges and opportunities.

 Below are AAZ and YWCA’s key institutions and individuals (CSOs, international organizations, and government) that had an interest in the organization's work and that the organization has an interest in.
 The table further analyzes the expectations/interests and likely conflicts of the interactions/engagements in the quarter under review.